 Because it is a unitary surface, PIP does not move or shift around.
 This means your team won’t be constantly adding additional loose fill surfacing, replacing mulch, or fixing torn tiles.
 Cleanup usually takes little more than a leaf blower, though using approved cleaning solutions for a more thorough wash-down may be a good idea on occasion.

 PIP also comes in different thicknesses, determined by the maximum critical fall height needed for your location.
 This ensures maximum safety for all the kids you are responsible for.
-Because PIP is a seamless surfacing material typically sloped to ground level, it is highly ADA accessible.
-This means wheelchairs can move easily over the surface, unlike with gravel, sand or mulch.
+Because PIP is a unitary surfacing material typically sloped to ground level, it is highly ADA accessible.
+This means wheelchairs can move easily over the surface.

 Finally, poured-in-place surfacing is one of the most versatile, durable and visually attractive surfacing options available.
 The typical lifetime of PIP surfacing ranges up to 10 years, depending how much use it gets.
 Though there are other less expensive options, PIP makes the most sense for a long-term investment due to the lack of ongoing maintenance and longevity of the product.